or-fusion/pyomo_simplemodel/doc/sodacan.rst

 Pyomo Formulation
 -----------------

-The following script executes the same steps as above to create and solve the soda cana problem using Pyomo:
+The following script executes the same steps as above to create and solve the soda can problem using Pyomo:

 .. literalinclude:: ../examples/sodacan-pyomo.py